SolomonBekele/introduction-to-computing/readme.txt

-these are solution for the problem that are found in the lectures
+these are solution for the problem that are found in the lectures for Adama Science and technology University freshman course <Introduction to Computing>

 contact_me